Managing bronchiectasis flare-ups

 For some people, signs of a flare-up are a change in the colour of their sputum, an increase in the amount, or it becoming more sticky.
 For others, it can be feeling very tired, feeling feverish, a worsening cough or chest pain.

-The signs to look out for are when, for more than 48 hours or two days, you:
+The signs to look out for are when, for more than 48 hours (2 days), you:

 - feel unwell